Hawks rally from 26 points down, stun 76ers in Game 5 - WTMJ

 Young’s floater brought them within two and then he leaned into a 3-pointer and was fouled by Matisse Thybulle.
 Young, taunted all series by Sixers fans, calmly stepped to the line and buried all three shots.
 And so it was, 105-104 Hawks.

-Embiid scored 39 points and Seth Curry had 36.
+“We found a hot hand in Lou and found a rotation that works and stayed with it,” McMillan said.
+“They showed their true character.”

 Simmons was 4 for 14 from the free throw line and even Embiid missed two big ones down the stretch.
 Simmons missed two with the Sixers up 104-96 and the Hawks came right down and scored.

-Embiid shook off an 0-for-12 finish in the second half of a Game 4 loss with an 8-for-8 start that helped the Sixers grab a 26-point lead in front of a raucous home crowd.
+He is 22 for 66 from the line in the playoffs (33%).

+“When Ben makes them, we get to leave him in,” Rivers said.
+“When he doesn’t, we can’t.
+That’s just the way it is.”

 Embiid is basically playing on one good leg as he plays through torn cartilage in his right knee.
 The injury got the best of him in Game 4.
 He couldn’t get any lift in his shots — notable in a blown layup late that should have won the game — and his 0-fer in the second half left Philly wondering how hard he could go in Game 5.